 -Developing healthcare centers in medically underserved areas

-Ensuring that services are accessible, relevant, and satisfying
+-Ensuring that services are accessible, relevant, and of high quality

 Homewood-Brushton Neighborhood Health Center opened at a time when the Civil Rights movement led to a flurry of free clinics opening around the country in poor neighborhoods.